 • The cost of a seminar in terms of work hours plus actual dollars spent against the resulting growth of business in that market.

-• The cost of creating a white paper against the size of its readership, quality of the identified readers and any subsequent follow-up with readers flagged as high-value targets.
+• The cost of creating a white paper against the size of its readership, quality of the identified readers, and any subsequent follow-up with readers flagged as high-value targets.

-• The cost of a new website against profile views, bounce rate (how quickly a visitor leaves the page), conversion and content.
+• The cost of a new website against profile views, bounce rate (how quickly a visitor leaves the page), conversion, and content.
 Does the firm track where the visitors come from?
 The first pages they view?
 Where they go next?

-• How large is the firm’s spend on business -development lunches each year?
+• How large is the firm’s spend on business development lunches each year?
 How does it measure the effectiveness of the lunches and the relationships built?

 What gets measured gets managed.
 How can we manage anything if we aren’t measuring?

-Some of the most successful chief marketing officers in the legal industry come from the accounting industry, because they know how to follow the data trail.
-It is simple — yet why can’t law firms pause, take a deep breath and get their analytics together?
+Some of the most successful chief marketing officers in the legal industry come from the accounting industry because they know how to follow the data trail.
+It is simple — yet why can’t law firms pause, take a deep breath, and get their analytics together?

 The answer is simple.
 Most nonlegal businesses are addicted to data analytics because they know their survival depends on it.
 Lawyers track billable hours as though their lives were at stake but view everything else as secondary.
-The result is that major law firms leave management of a major business responsibility to busy partners who don’t understand the value of data analytics and treat it as a hobby to look at as time allows.
+The result is that major law firms leave the management of major business responsibility to busy partners who don’t understand the value of data analytics and treat it as a hobby to look at as time allows.
 This needs to be flipped.

 Some law firms solve this problem by bringing in a full-time chief executive officer who doesn’t practice law; others hire chief financial or operating officers to analyze these data.
 Most firms aren’t there yet.